-So Suddenlink Betterhelp…you have actually been matched with a therapist.}
+So Suddenlink/Betterhelp…you’ve been matched with a counselor.}

 Live phone session